qodeninja/profman/README.md

 ## Default Skeleton

-The default skeleton preferences for Profman create a clean debloated UX that you can deploy to all your profiles:
+The default skeleton preferences for Profman create a clean debloated UX that you can deploy to all your profiles out-of-the-box:

 ![ Default Setup ](imgs/clean.png)